 Over the years, I’ve used a wide variety of professional organizer documents to help me keep track of my work and effectively run my business.
-Now, 18 years into my career, I’ve settled on five forms that are essential to any professional organizing business.
-You can see these forms in my latest YouTube video or by reading about them below.
+Now, almost 20 years into my career, I’ve settled on five forms that are essential to any professional organizing business.

-Client Intake Forms allow you to gather basic info about your clients, their goals, and the project’s logistics.
-They can also serve as checklists for each job, making sure you cover all of your questions and get the information you need.
-I also like to use this form to ask clients how they learned about my professional organizer services, helping me measure how well my marketing efforts are working.
+This form can also serve as a checklist for each job, making sure you cover all of your questions and get the information you need.
+I also like to use the Client Intake form to ask clients how they learned about my professional organizer services which helps me measure how well my marketing efforts are working.

 2. Protect your business with Client Agreements